Navigating the Future of Insurance: Risk Management

 Matt Santos:

-Relationship building and client engagement through consistency and advisory are also key because insureds are increasingly expecting carriers and underwriters to understand the intricacies of their business, anticipate risks and offer strategic guidance.
+Relationship building and client engagement through consistency and advisory are key because insureds are increasingly expecting carriers and underwriters to understand the intricacies of their business, anticipate risks and offer strategic guidance.

 What role do you think data and analytics will play in underwriting and claims management over the next decade?